temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 Here's what happens when the Worker runs and connects to the Temporal Cluster:

-- The first Task the Worker finds is the one that tells it to execute the Workflow function.
+- The first Task the Worker finds is the one that tells it to execute the Workflow.
-- The Worker communicates the event back to the Server.
+- The Worker executes the Workflow which requests Activity Execution and communicates the events back to the Server.
 - This causes the Server to send Activity Tasks to the Task Queue.
 - The Worker then grabs each of the Activity Tasks in sequence from the Task Queue and executes each of the corresponding Activities.